rtfeldman/quicksort-benchmarks/ts/README.md

-# TypeScript benchmark
+# TypeScript Quicksort Benchmark

-To run:
+To run from this directory:

 ```
 $ npm install